bcozmen/losslessNeuroEvolution/README.md

   - Minimal or no trade
   - Low genetic diversity
   - Resistant to innovation
   - Survival depends on competition with other societies
+  - Very low adaptability

 - **Traders:**
   - Genetically diverse
   - Interdependent through trade
   - More successful long-term
-  - Fragile to trade network disruptions
+  - Fragile to trade network disruptions with catastropic consequences with fast changes
+  - But more adaptable

 - K-means clustering of agent genomes